Randomized adiabatic quantum linear solver algorithm with optimal complexity scaling and detailed running costs: Introduction

-The high-level method of our algorithm is to encode the solution $\ket{y}$ of the linear system into the nullspace of a Hamiltonian $H(1)$.
-To obtain $\ket{y}$, we prepare an eigenstate of zero eigenvalue of a simple Hamiltonian $H(0)$ and then change the Hamiltonian to $H(1)$ along a specific discrete trajectory, performing at each step Hamiltonian simulation for an appropriately randomized time (the machinery of time-dependent Hamiltonian simulation is not required).
-Since it would be too costly to prepare $\ket{y}$ to high precision this way, we first prepare it to constant precision and then apply a filtering that either succeeds, giving $\ket{y}$ to high precision, or else it fails and we try again.
-The Hamiltonian simulation subroutine implies an asymptotic scaling for our algorithm of $O(\kappa \log(\kappa/\epsilon))$, slightly looser than the optimal $O(\kappa \log(1/\epsilon))$ in Costa \emph{et al.}~\cite{costa2022optimal}.
-After various optimizations, our main result is a closed formula for the query cost, given $\alpha$, $\kappa$ and $\epsilon$: \begin{theorem}[QLSA with explicit counts] Consider a system of linear equations $A\v{y}=\v{b}$, and assume $A$ and $\v{b}$ have been scaled so that the singular values of $A$ lie in $[1/\kappa, 1]$.
-Denote by $\ket{b}$ the normalized state that is proportional to $\sum_i b_i\ket{i}$, and $\ket{A^{-1}b}$ the normalized state proportional to $A^{-1}\ket{b}$.
-Assume access to \begin{enumerate} \item A unitary $U_A$ that encodes the matrix $A/\alpha$ in its top-left block, for some constant $\alpha \ge 1$, using a number of qubits equal to $a$, \item An oracle $U_b$ preparing $\ket{b}$. \end{enumerate} Then there is a quantum algorithm that outputs a quantum state $\epsilon$-close in $1$--norm to $\ket{A^{-1}b}$, using an expected $ Q^*$ calls to $U_{A}$ or $U_{A}^\dag$ and $2Q^*$ calls to $U_b$ or $U_b^\dag$, where
+Another difference from Ref.~\cite{subacsi2019quantum} is that we perform a detailed cost analysis, providing analytical, worst-case non-asymptotic bounds on the number, $Q$, of applications of the core unitary block-encodings given $\alpha$, $\kappa$ and $\epsilon$.
+The following is our main result: \begin{thm}[Optimal QLSA with explicit counts] Consider a system of linear equations $A\v{y}=\v{b}$, where $A$ is an $N \times N$ dimensional matrix scaled so that the singular values of $A$ lie in $[1/\kappa, 1]$.
+Denote by $\ket{b}$ the normalized state that is proportional to $\sum_i b_i\ket{i}$, and by $\ket{A^{-1}b}$ the normalized state proportional to $A^{-1}\ket{b}$.
+Assume access to \begin{enumerate} \item A unitary $U_A$ that encodes the matrix $A/\alpha$ in its top-left block, for some constant $\alpha \ge 1$, using a number of ancilla qubits equal to $a$, \item An oracle, $U_b$, preparing $\ket{b}$. \end{enumerate} Then, there is a randomized quantum algorithm that outputs a quantum state $\epsilon$-close in $1$--norm to $\ket{A^{-1}b}$, using, in the worst case, an expected number of calls $Q^*$ to (controlled) $U_{A}$ or $U_{A}^\dag$ and $2 Q^*$ to (controlled) $U_b$ or $U_b^\dag$, where $Q^*=O(\kappa \log 1/\epsilon)$.
+Specifically,